Pumpapa/minimalmagic/content/SE/LanguageProcessing.md

 ## Machine Language

 Below is a snippet of the machine code taken from the executable of this program.
-The use of numbers such as 55, allows us to quickly determine the location of this snippet.
+The use of numbers such as 55, allows us to quickly determine the location of this snippet.<br>

+{{<figure `Machinecode` `/images/SE/SE1.machinecode.png` right 100 >}}

 Using the knowledge we now have, we can already interpret this snippet to some degree.

+Exercise:

+if I tell you `c7 45` is `movl`, can you tell me if this machine is little endian or big endian?

 {{%exercise%}}

 The values at address `0f42`...`0f45` are `37 00 00 00`. `37` hex = `55` decimal, so the least significant byte occurs first, so this machine is little-endian.

 {{%/exercise%}}

-1. Exercise:  if I tell you `c7 45` is `movl`, can you tell me if this machine is little endian or big endian?

-{{<figure `Machinecode` `/images/SE/SE1.machinecode.png` center 100 >}}

 ## Lower & Higher Level Languages